vegawidget/vegawidget/README.md

 ## Features

+### New to vegawidget 0.3.3

+This is a small release:

+-   When converting vegaspec to JSON, `NA` is serialized to `null`.

+-   Update to a test to comply with changes to testthat.

 ### New to vegawidget 0.3.2

--   vegawidget offers Vega-Lite 4.17.0 and Vega 5.17.0.
+-   vegawidget offers Vega-Lite 5.1.0 and Vega 5.20.0.
 Consequently,
     this package works only with browsers that support ES6.
 This includes all modern browsers and the RStudioIDE (version 1.2 and later).